 Alternatively, parts might simply not have been formed correctly for your process.

-For example, say that your wire products were ordered from a manufacturer who relies on cheap manual labor to get the job done.
-These laborers work day in and out, shaping metal by hand.
-Using manual labor to bend steel to a precise and consistent angle is an impossible task.
+For example, if your wire products were ordered from a manufacturer who relies on cheap manual labor to get the job done, those laborers work day in and out, shaping metal by hand.
+Using manual labor to bend steel to a precise and consistent angle is, however, an impossible task.

 Have you ever bent steel by hand?
 It’s tough, physically demanding work, and it only gets harder as the day goes on and your back muscles get increasingly sore from doing the same heavy wire bends over and over.
 People get tired, arms get weak, and the temptation to get a little slack on consistency control becomes stronger as the day goes on.
 This doesn’t even take into account the danger of physical injuries that might limit work capacity (lost fingers and eyes, repetitive motion stress disorder, etc.).